hbc/HBC_master/training/index.md

 #### For HMS (on-quad) and HNDC researchers only

-* **February 15th and 16th, 2017: *Introduction to UNIX and RNA-Seq***
+* **February 8th and 9th, 2017: *Introduction to R***

-	This 2-day hands-on workshop will introduce participants to the command-line interface, compute clusters, and basic methods to get started with RNA-Seq data analysis.
+	This 2-day hands-on workshop will introduce participants to using R and RStudio.
+After this workshop participants can expect to be comfortable with the basics of data manipulation and plotting using R.

 	** *Registration will open on February 13th, 2017!* **

 * **Spring 2017 workshops schedule will be announced soon!**

+#### For HSCI, HNDC and HMS (on-quad) researchers

+* **February 14th, 2017: *Introduction to Differential Gene Expression analysis***

+	This 1-day hands-on workshop is designed to teach researchers the basic concepts for performing differential gene expression analysis using tools in R.

+	**Pre-requisite: *Introduction to R* ** (You are eligibile to attend only if you have taken an R workshop with us previously.)

 ---

 ### Contact: